MohamadYusuf/WebRx-Site/docs/hasfocus-binding.md

 ---
 layout: docs
-title: WebRx - The hasFocus-Binding
+title: WebRx - The HasFocus-Binding
 ---
 {% include sample-warning.html %}
-# The hasFocus-Binding
+# The HasFocus-Binding

 The hasFocus binding links a DOM element's focus state with a viewmodel property.